Alvov1/Aesi-Multiprecision/README.md

 - Tilde operator (~) does __NOT__ affect the sign of number.
 - Both bitshift operators do not make any effort if the shift value is greater than the bitness of the number.
 If the shift is negative, the opposite operator is called with the absolute value of the shift.
 - Be careful with exponentiation overflow when using __POWM__ function and similar.
-- GetString method for hexadecimal notation returns number representation with letters in __LOWERCASE__
+- GetString method for hexadecimal notation returns number representation with letters in __LOWERCASE__.
-- Both display methods work significantly faster for hexadecimal notation
+- Both display methods (stream operator, getString()) work significantly faster for hexadecimal notation.